 - You have global sites or apps for different countries.
 A setup with a single project and multiple environments is best suited for this, so you can share common definitions, but keep analysis separate.

 - You have a set of brands or products that do not share a common user base, such as owning multiple businesses.
 In this case, you’ll want to set up multiple environments and projects for each business.

 Complete steps for setting up new projects and environments can be found in Projects and Environments.
 If you’re planning to use multiple environments, note that you’ll need to copy the correct environment ID from Heap into your app during installation.

 You currently cannot rename the Main project in Heap.

 Heap is GDPR compliant and can be configured to meet HIPAA and COPPA compliance standards.
 If you need to meet GDPR, HIPAA, or COPPA compliancy standards with your implementation of Heap, we recommend reviewing our FAQs on Data Privacy prior to installation.

 Ready to get Heap?

-After that, head over to Setting Up Heap to get your Heap account up and running and start analyzing!
+Once you’ve installed Heap on each of your platforms, head over to Setting Up Heap to get your Heap account up and running and start analyzing!